 One woman described her physical and emotional side effects on Facebook: “these are most of the symptoms I had before getting the IUD removed….
 I just want people to be aware that heavy metal toxicity is real and what to watch for.
 This is something your doctor will not tell you about.
 Fatigue and exhaustion; hypothyroid; brain fog; headaches; migraines; mood swings; cold hands/feet; depression; dry skin; constipation; racing/pounding heart; concentration and memory [problems]; spaciness; overeating; high anxiety; PMS; bloating.
 I’ve lost so much hair, it just fell out in globs.
 Also developed pulmonary hypertension, which is rare and can be caused by excess copper in the blood, while having the IUD.”

 So while the copper IUD has been falsely praised as a natural birth control option, it’s worth remembering there is nothing natural about placing a foreign device in your body, and it isn’t as side effect-free as your doctor may think.
 No one should have to settle when it comes to birth control.
 Women looking for natural, effective, and side effect-free options would benefit from learning about modern Fertility Awareness Methods (FAM) of family planning.
 Not only do FAMs prevent pregnancy with effectiveness rates that rival pharmaceutical methods of birth control, they empower women to learn more about their bodies’ natural processes.

 This article was originally published on August 10, 2018.
-It has been updated to offer more resources.
+It was last updated on March 21, 2023 to offer more resources.
 If you’d like to read this article in Spanish, click here: “El dispositivo intrauterino de cobre no es la opción de planificación natural que estás buscando.”